MMN3003/knowledge/patterns/overview.md

 14. **[[State Pattern]]**: Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

 15. **[[Visitor Pattern]]**: Represents an operation to be performed on the elements of an object structure.
 Visitor lets you define a new operation without changing the classes of the elements on which it operates.

-These patterns help in solving common design problems by providing well-tested solutions that have been refined over time.